LukaszLebioda/Grafana-K6/README.md

 # performance test types

+## smoke

 SMOKE => checking if the app (or script) is working and has no fundamental issues; checking basic functionalities of the app, checking server responses etc.; establishing baselines (the performance will not get any better with more users);

+## load

-LOAD => many users concurrently; the load should be typical (as planned and designed); tests last longer; number of users increase / decrease gradually; this is the basic type of tests, that should be run after every app change to make sure that the app's performance has not degraded;
+LOAD => many users concurrently; the load should be typical, based on empirical data if possible (as planned and designed); tests last longer; number of users increase / decrease gradually; this is the basic type of tests, that should be run after every app change to make sure that the app's performance has not degraded;

+## stress

-STRESS => verify how many users our app can handle before it breaks; we take a closer look at the ramp down to see if the app can recover
+STRESS => load is higher than average; verify how many users our app can handle before it starts losing performance; we take a closer look at the ramp down to see if the app can recover; important to test the load during forseen increase number of vu's (like during black fridays etc.);

-SPIKE => suddenly increase / decrease the load on the system
+## spike

+SPIKE => suddenly increase / decrease the load on the system; this can be expected or unexpected, like when a famous youtuber mentions our product or there's tv commercial during super bowl etc.; the increase is far above the limits established by load tests and stress tests; ramp-up stage is very limited; we kind of expect the app to fail and verify if the app / infrastructure will recover;(it probably won't);

+## breakpoint

+BREAKPOINT => we establish a limit, over which our app breaks; we establish a load that our app can handle without crashing; we establish a maximum capacity of our app; it gradually increases the load from zero up to very high values; it has only one stage; this kind of tests need constant monitoring - app can crash rapidly, or just reach unacceptable error rate or response times; it should be done only successful load and stress tests;

+## soak (endurance)

+SOAK (ENDURANCE) => tests are ran for an extended period of time; it's a variation of load test, but last much longer; ramp-up & ramp-down stages can stay the same, but we extend the flat stage; we test our app against memory leaks (a programm can allocate some more memory temporarily when it needs it; but when it doesn't need any extra memory, sometimes it doesn't free this memory, causing the performance to decrease over time; ultimately the app can run out of memory completely and crash) or availability of disk space (when our app creates lots of logs, cashes or database entries it may happen, than disk will run out of space);